thegworld/gtx-browser/docs/fuchsia/build_instructions.md

 ```

 Run the `fetch` tool from depot_tools to check out the code and its
 dependencies.
-Depending on your needs, you can check out Chromium along with
+Depending on your needs, you can check out GTx Browser along with
 all of its previous revisions, or you can just check out the latest trunk.
 Omitting the history is much faster to download and requires much less disk
 space.
 If you are checking out on a slow or metered Internet connection,